Pasadena Murder Lawyer Near You

 Bottom line – Every defense angle aims to create doubt, weaken malice, or exclude evidence – pathways that transform a life-ending charge into freedom or a far lighter outcome.

 Our firm stands ready 24/7 to protect your future.
-If you or a loved one faces a murder charge, call (626) 416-4668 now for a free, confidential consultation with Tony Tung or a senior defense lawyer.
+If you or a loved one faces a murder charge, call (626) 416-4668 now for a confidential consultation with Antony Tung or a senior defense lawyer.

 We will listen without judgment, explain next steps, and move fast to safeguard your rights – whether that means meeting you at our office on East Colorado Boulevard, visiting the Pasadena City Jail, or appearing in court on short notice.